-Meghan Markle’s Half Sister Samantha To Film ‘Celebrity Big Brother’
+Meghan Markle’s Half-Sister Samantha To Film ‘Celebrity Big Brother’

 — Daily Express (@Daily_Express) July 19, 2018

 She advised the elder Markle to be happy for the Duchess of Sussex and give her back some of the dignity she displays all the time.
-So far, none of Meghan’s family, aside from her mother, Doria Ragland, have behaved in a dignified manner since Meghan became a member of the British Royal Family when she married Prince Harry.
+So far, none of Meghan’s family, aside from her mother, Doria Ragland, have behaved in a dignified manner since Meghan became a member of the British royal family when she married Prince Harry.

 There’s no telling what type of embarrassment Samantha may cause Meghan and the royal family with her appearance on Great Britain’s Celebrity Big Brother reality TV show.
-However, the Duchess’s half-sister continues to make headlines for saying outrageous things about Prince Harry’s bride, so at this point, perhaps having her locked into a house with several other people 24/7 will end up slowing down the drama between these two siblings.
+However, the duchess’s half-sister continues to make headlines for saying outrageous things about Prince Harry’s bride, so at this point, perhaps having her locked into a house with several other people 24/7 will end up slowing down the drama between these two siblings.

-Honestly, Meghan’s held herself above the fray where her family is concerned, and she cannot help what they say.
-However, in marriage, you do marry the family, so while Meghan must take on the royal family, Prince Harry gets the Markles.
+Meghan’s held herself above the fray where her family is concerned, and she cannot help what they say.
+However, in marriage, you marry the family, so while Meghan must take on the royal family, Prince Harry gets the Markles.